OpenSpace/OpenSpace-Docs/content/universe/cosmic-microwave-background/index.md

 :::

-Each successive mission increased the quality of the maps and refined our understanding of the universe.
-COBE's effective resolution in this map is 10&deg; while the Planck map has 5-arcminute resolution.

-## Image placement
+## Image Placement

 Each CMB all-sky image is placed on a sphere, like all other all-sky images.
-However, rather than confined to the area around Earth, we place this sphere at the boundary of the observable universe.
+However, rather than confined to the area around Earth, we place this sphere at the boundary of the {term}`observable universe`.
 In our comoving space, this is around 45 billion light years from Earth.

 **This is not an accurate representation of the CMB light.** In reality, the CMB light pervades the universe---it is all around us all the time.
 Because these are two-dimensional images we are placing in a three-dimensional space, we need to make a choice how we visualize them.
 We decided to allow the image to represent two concepts: the CMB itself and the limit of our observable universe.
 But, it's important to remember this light is everywhere in the universe.